Radiocycle21/SQL_Practice_Portfolio/README.md

 Number of Problems solved: 39

-number of days skipped: 1
+number of days missed: 1

 --------------------------------------------------------------------------------------------------------------------